teracyhq/blog/source/_posts/2016-12-20-teracy-dev-the-only-truly-universal-productive-development-platform-with-docker-on-macos-linux-and-windows.markdown

 In summary, `teracy-dev` brings `Docker` closer to `Vagrant` = love.

-Thank you and happy hacking with `teracy-dev`!
+Thank you and happy hacking with [teracy-dev](https://github.com/teracyhq/dev)!